 The State Program’s annual budget is approved by the special Government decree every year and it allows tracking of central government allocations for public programs, including that of the State HIV program.
 It has sub accounts and the descriptive part that has the information on the distribution of the funding among interventions.
 The country is also monitoring the national HIV expenditures within the UNAIDS GAM framework that is prepared annually by the National HIV team using the UNAIDS platform by April 1st of the next calendar year.
 The Country report for the UNAIDS GAM is prepared by the Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs that collects the expenditure reports from all parties involved in the National HIV response in Georgia.
 The UNAIDS GAM report that has sections on public expenditures, external sources and private expenditures.
 It is published on the UNAIDS web-site and used for reporting to the State, as well as to international partners for the national HIV program expenditures will be used for the reported to the Global Fund CT on an annual basis.

-By signing this letter, I acknowledge the full commitment of the Government of Georgia to maintain allocations for health, including for HIC programs as indicated in MTEF and to meet the GF co-financing requirements.
+By signing this letter, I acknowledge the full commitment of the Government of Georgia to maintain allocations for health, including for HIV programs as indicated in MTEF and to meet the GF co-financing requirements.

 Sincerely,